 Mr. Rumbolt: Thank you, Mr. Speaker.
-I did not receive any information on the tender award and I would appreciate it if I could get that from the minister.
+I had not received any information on the tender award and I would appreciate it if I could get that from the minister.

 Also, as the minister is aware, the Department of Community and Government Services is moving forward with the construction of Sanikiluaq's new hamlet office.
 Can she clarify the extent to which the Nunavut Housing Corporation and the Department of Community and Government Services may be able to coordinate some of their work with respect such areas as providing apprenticeship and training opportunities for local residents on these projects?
 Thank you, Mr. Speaker.
 Speaker (interpretation): Thank you.
 Minister responsible for the Nunavut Housing Corporation, Ms. Nakashuk.

-Hon.
-Margaret Nakashuk (interpretation): Thank you, Mr. Speaker.
+(interpretation): Thank you, Mr. Speaker.
 I also thank you for asking that question.
-With regard to the first question, I apologize, unfortunately all the offices were shut down, but the successful contractors have been written to, and if it's not too late, I know we will work with the contractors for sure along with (interpretation ends) Community and Government Services (interpretation) and also Family Services on the apprenticeships because they administer some of that.
+With regard to the first question, unfortunately we haven't been able to find the right time due to office closures, but letters have been sent to the successful contractors and if it's not too late, I know we will work with (interpretation ends) Community and Government Services (interpretation) and Family Services, as they are responsible for administering apprenticeships.
 We can look into that.
 Thank you, Mr. Speaker.